bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 ## experiment

 0. A BHL Corpus was acquired that contained 226k items with a volume of 120GB .
-Note that an estimated 20% of BHL OCR text was unavailable (see [BHL Completeness](./bhl-completeness.md).
+Note that an estimated 20% of BHL OCR text was unavailable (see [BHL Completeness](./bhl_completeness.md)).
 1. a bash script, [find-keys.sh](./find-keys.sh) was created.
 The script takes two arguments (1) the location of the BHL corpus and (2) a regular expression for matching likely keys.
 2. the scripts was run using regular expression ```Keys``` on the full bhl corpus on the item level.
-3. After about 50 minutes executing the script took about 50s on a 2011 dual core ubuntu linux laptop
+3. the script completed in about 50 minutes on a 2011 dual core ubuntu linux laptop
-4. the script completed a matching against all of BHL and captured the results in [itemurl-line-match.tsv.gz](./itemurl-line-match.tsv.gz).
+4. the script completed a matching against all of BHL and captured the 1.4M results in [itemurl-line-match.tsv.gz](./itemurl-line-match.tsv.gz).
 The first 10 lines look like:

  internet archive collection | bhl item | link to item text | line number | matching line
   --- | --- |--- | --- | ---